ua2004/Millionaire-3D/README.md

 * Clock format (US and UK).
 * Hot Seat format.
 * All other formats that ever appeared on TV (if possible).
+* 3D studio model with colorful lights.
+* 3D host model and 3D characters - so that users can choose who they are playing for.
+* Online question database which is updated regularly.
+Anyone can offer his own question to the game.
+After moderation, the question is submitted.
+Online stats where the author of the question can see how many users have answered it correctly.

 As you can see, there is a lot of work and we need your help.